H-Studio logo

 • long-term retention

-Engineering time is burned on the wrong bets.
+Engineering time can be burned on the wrong bets.

 5. Sales and Product Argue — and Both Are Wrong